tomekzakrzewski/nfj_elt_pipeline/README.md

 # ELT Pipeline for Job Postings

 This project implements an end-to-end data pipeline to scrape job postings from a website, load the raw data into a Google Cloud Storage (GCS) bucket (data lake), clean and transform the data using Pandas, load the cleaned data into Google BigQuery (data warehouse) staging tables, manage and create fact and dimension tables using DBT.
 Eerything is orchestrated using Airflow.
+Create raports with Looker Studio.

 # Project overview